-When you get your big chance to sit down with, say, the label you want to license your new album, and they ask you what you're working on, you don't want to say, "well...uhh....it's this thing...you know, we're trying to...uh, like..."
-No, it is much better to be prepared to say, "We've just finished recording an album of Joy Division covers done in a flamenco-inspired style." ( Disclaimer: Please don't record an album of flamenco inspired Joy Division covers.
-I totally made that up.)
+If you get a chance to sit down with the label you want to license your new album, and they ask you what you're working on you don't want to be unprepared.
+You should have it prepared already.
+"We've just finished recording an album of Joy Division covers done in a flamenco-inspired style."

 You never really know when that one important person is going to hear or see your stuff and become incredibly valuable to your career.

-You're good enough; you're smart enough, and doggone it, people like you.
-But how do you talk to people?
-Bottom line: be yourself.
-You'll see all kind of behavior at networking events, from people who seem to be walking around going, "I'm networking!
+You're good enough, you're smart enough, and doggone it, people like you.
+But how should you talk to people?
+Just be yourself.
+You'll see all kinds of behavior at networking events, from people walking around saying, "I'm networking!
 I'm networking!
 Wanna network with me?" to people just quietly chatting with a few folks.
-If you've prepared, feel confident that you've got everything you need to make new business connections and just go for it.
+If you've prepared, feel confident that you've got everything you need to make new business connections.

 Remember that the point of networking is to build mutually beneficial relationships, not to immediately start begging for favors.
 You might find someone to work with, in which case you'll be helping each other, or you might not.